alesimoes/findbox-car-scrapper/README.md

 # Hexagonal and Clean Architecture by Alexandre Simões Silva
-The simplest demo on how to implement a Web Api using .NET Core and MongoDb that protects the business rules from framework dependencies by following the Clean Architecture Principles.
+The simplest demo on how to implement a Console Aplication using .NET Core and MongoDb that protects the business rules from framework dependencies by following the Clean Architecture Principles.

 ### Running Application
 Bring up the latest MongoDB database as well as a nice admin panel that You’ll be able to use to see what is actually happening.
 To get started, run:

     $ docker-compose up -d

+Database configurations are in appsetting.json:

+    "Email": "al.simoes@outlook.com",
+    "Password": "findbox@2022"

+User and password are in appsetting.json:

+    "Email": "al.simoes@outlook.com",
+    "Password": "findbox@2022"

 # Critique